 Abalone Shell (Shi Jue Ming)

-Botanical Name: Concha Haliotidis
+Botanical Name: Haliotidae Haliotis

 Abalone is most often thought of as a delicious seafood in the West.
-In Traditional Chinese Medicine, it is also recognized for its ability to treat a wide variety of eye disorders, including glaucoma, conjunctivitis, night blindness and cataracts.
+In Traditional Chinese Medicine, the shell is also recognized for its ability to treat a wide variety of eye disorders, including glaucoma, conjunctivitis, night blindness and cataracts.
 The shell is also known to help calm anxiety and sooth headaches caused by what the Chinese call excessive Liver Heat.

 Below is an overview of Abalone Shell (Shi Jue Ming), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Abalone Shell (Shi Jue Ming).